4 Nights – from €1190

 DAY 5 – FAREWELL

 Morning departure to Beijing.
-Estimated time of arrival is 10:00 a.m. local time.
-Please reserve any connecting flights departing after 1pm local time to allow sufficient time for immigration/customs clearance, baggage claim, re-check-in and security.
+Estimated time of arrival is 09:50am local time, although flight times are subject to final confirmation.
+Please reserve connecting flights departing after 14:00pm local time, to allow sufficient time for immigration/customs clearance, baggage claim and re-check-in.
+Timings to be confirmed.

 This itinerary is subject to change at any time.